 3. Do not go into the salon with a picture in your mind (or in your hand) of exactly what you want.
 Keep an open mind and know that this is a process and that your best goal to shoot for is to leave the salon with the black gone, a nice color, and with your hair still intact.
 Do not force the hair, work with what it gives you.

-4. If your hair came out in decent condition but you want it a bit lighter, give your hair a week to get back to it's normal ph balance and then go back in to have it lightened more.
+4. If your hair came out in decent condition but you want it a bit lighter, give your hair a week to get back to it’s normal pH balance and then go back in to have it lightened more.
 Give it a rest, then go again.
 Do this until you reach your goal.

-Let me say to everyone that my hair isn't the healthiest--it runs on the dry side and I really have to keep up with my trims because of the chemicals I put in it.
+Let me say to everyone that my hair isn’t the healthiest–it runs on the dry side and I really have to keep up with my trims because of the chemicals I put in it.
 But it holds up to bleaching processes when I do it about once every 2 or 3 years.
 I also have hair down to my lower shoulder blades.
-The ends get very dry and sometimes cracked, but if you are a person who basically keeps up with your trims and split ends and you don't have baby fine delicate hair, OR if you recently cut off ALL of your split or damaged ends, (I mean all of them, not just a half inch worth of them), then your hair should hold up to this fairly well.
+The ends get very dry and sometimes cracked, but if you are a person who basically keeps up with your trims and split ends and you don’t have baby fine delicate hair, OR if you recently cut off ALL of your split or damaged ends, (I mean all of them, not just a half inch worth of them), then your hair should hold up to this fairly well.

-THe other reason I think my hair holds up is because I don't use store bought hair products.
+The other reason I think my hair holds up is because I don’t use store bought hair products.
 Buy your shampoos and styling aids in salons.
 Store bought hair products are full of alcohol and wax fillers and bad stuff for your hair that perpetuate dryness and moisture problems.
 Salon products are not full of junk, only good stuff.
 And most salon products are not tested on animals, either!
-After you've done something horrible to your hair (such as bleach black out of it), condition it deeply and be kind to it for a couple of weeks.
+After you’ve done something horrible to your hair (such as bleach black out of it), condition it deeply and be kind to it for a couple of weeks.
 It will restore itself.

 Personally, I bleach it 2-3 times (usually 3), then add a nice light brown color all over and then foil in blonde highlights to cover unevenness.
 I find that works the best!

-THere is a chance of irreversible damage where the only fix is to chop it off.
-It's never happened to me,but I hear it has happened to others.
+There is a chance of irreversible damage where the only fix is to chop it off.
+It’s never happened to me,but I hear it has happened to others.
 Usually those who do it themselves or who did it with a student stylist or out of a salon.
 If this happens, you must prepare for the possibility.
-Chances are you'll end up with a short do and it's all how you are mentally prepared for it.
-Open mindedness and WORK IT no matter how it comes out--that's the key, giving youself a good mental safety net.
+Chances are you’ll end up with a short do and it’s all how you are mentally prepared for it.
+Open mindedness and WORK IT no matter how it comes out–that’s the key, giving yourself a good mental safety net.
 Taking black out is time consuming and damaging, but the results can be beautiful and if you give the hair extra TLC afterwards, it will be fine!

 Good luck!